v-fisenko/Zabbix/zbx-templates/zbx-fortinet/zbx-fortinet-ips/README.md

-ZBX-FORTINET-IDS
+ZBX-FORTINET-IPS
 ================

-This template use the FORTINET-CORE-MIB and FORTINET-FORTIGATE-MIB to discover and manage virtual domain on Fortinet devices.
+This template use the FORTINET-CORE-MIB and FORTINET-FORTIGATE-MIB to discover and manage IPS activity.

 Items
 -----